interface-ui/interface-ui/docs/langs/en/components/icon.md

 It comes with built-in accessibility.

-SVG elements should be scaled for a `24 x 24 px` viewport so that the resulting icon can be used as is, or included as a child for other Material UI components that use icons.
+SVG elements should be scaled for a `24 x 24 px` viewport so that the resulting icon can be used as is.

 By default, the component **inherits** the current color and font size.
 Optionally, you can apply one of the theme colors using the `color` prop and `size` prop to change it.